rekabat/music-player/doc/blog.md

 Refactor directory adapter.
 Pull out all path parsing and and file finding into a new static class.

+Time to play music!
+Learn about services.
+Learn about MediaPlayer.

+# Day 6 - 2017/3/21
+Music is playing.
+Upon clicking a track in the browser, that song begins playing.
+I don't fully understand launching and terminating of the service.
+I get an error upon terminating the app, but ultimately the music must keep playing in the background.
+I don't want to fix this yet, because it's the only way I can stop the music since pausing isn't implemented!

+Get rew/ff working.
+Simple use of MediaPlayer's seekTime method.

+Get next/prev track work.
+To get things rolling, I just sent the selected track to the audio service.
+It's time to improve this.
+Now when a track is selected a stack of all the files before, the selected file, and a queue of all the files after, are sent to the service.

+Get pause/play working.
+This is tricky.
+Everything is very state-ful.
+The other controls get all messed up based on whether or not music is currently paused or playing.
+I will continue exploring this later.

 # Things to look into
 fastScrollEnabled?